RobinCook-LC/Robin-Cook_Case-Study_24/README.md

 There are several tasks that can be switched between and completed.
 The time spent on each task should be tracked and displayed as well as sent to the imaginary backend.

+### User Story
+As a user, I am working in the Customer Success department and my job is it to make restaurants better.
+I have a system that assigns me tasks that I need to complete.
+Because many of the tasks needs to be done while talking to the restaurant on the phone, I need to be able to switch between multiple tasks of the same restaurant quickly without losing data (like text inputs) in the hidden tasks.
+We want to be able to analyse afterward how much time we spent on each task to optimize our processes and also for me that I can see how much time I spent on each task and know when I need to finish it.

 ### Planning Phase
 After reading these requirements spent a few minutes to plan your approach.
 - Create a simple diagram or list of the components you will need, how they will interact and how data gets passed and/or stored
 - Plan the project and create an estimate of how long each part will take (No need to split it into more than two or three parts)
 - Document any suggestions or requirements for the backend where you receive and store your data